grokify/spectrum/docs/openapi3lint.md

 Standard rules can be executed through the `cmd/oas3lint` CLI program.
 It takes two parameters:

-* `-s` for the OAS3 specifictio file or diectory.
+* `-i` for the OAS3 specifictio file or diectory.
 If a directory, it will ead in all JSON/YAML/YML extension files.
-* `-c` for the linter Policy config file.
+* `-p` for the linter Policy config file.
+* `-s` is optional aand used to select the severity level used.
+If none is selected, `error` is used.

 ### Policy File Format